Kateryna Liaskovska

 • SEO performance: Rankings, organic traffic

-If metrics drop after switching to AI-edited content, review your editing process and ensure you're maintaining human elements.
+If metrics drop after switching to AI-edited content, review your editing process and make sure you're maintaining human elements.

 #AI#copywriting#ethics#tone#content